holmes1000/holmes1000/README.md

 ### About Me
 - I am a computer science and robotics engineering student at [WPI](https://wpi.edu/).
-- In my free time I like to take photos, fly drones, and go on roadtrips
+- In my free time I like to take photos, fly drones, and go on roadtrips.
+- I have experience in various aspects of engineering, working individually and in teams.
-- I'm looking for a job in robotics/aerospace, specifically relating to GNC, autonomy, and software.
+- I'm looking for a job in robotics/aerospace, specifically relating to GNC, autonomy, and software that can provide a collaborative and friendly environment.

 ### Languages and Tools
 <div>